kubesphere/website/content/en/docs/project-user-guide/storage/volumes.md

 - Clone a volume: Create a same volume.
 - Create a volume snapshot: Create a volume snapshot which can be used to create volumes.
 For more information, see [Volume Snapshots](../volume-snapshots/).
 - Expand a volume: Increase the size of a volume.
+Keep in mind that you cannot reduce the size of a volume on the console due to possible data loss.

 ![volume-detail-page](/images/docs/project-user-guide/volume-management/volumes/volume-detail-page.jpg)